ScaDLES: Scalable Deep Learning over Streaming data at the Edge: Evaluation

 We use a batch-size corresponding to a devices' streaming rate in \emph{ScaDLES} to avoid wait-times on account of possible streaming latency.
 To enforce bounds on the batch-size used, we set $\mathit{b_{min}}$ and $\mathit{b_{max}}$ to $8$ and $1024$ respectively, although stream-rate for any device remains within this range regardless of the streaming distribution.
 The waiting time can especially be long in highly heterogeneous streams when a devices' streaming rate is lower than the mini-batch size configured prior training.
 There is no waiting time high-volume streams with low-batch size settings.
 However, the buffer size can grow quickly over time in that case.
 We compare \emph{ScaDLES} with conventional DDL training for batch-size $64$ irrespective of the device streaming rates.
 We look at the convergence curves and buffer buildup over training epochs to compare the two.
 The streaming rates for the 16 devices were sampled from the distributions outlined in section \ref{sec:challenges}.
 Uniform distributions are more heterogeneous compared to normal distributions ($2/3$rd values lie within $1$ standard deviation from the mean in the latter).

 Fig. \ref{uniform_s1} shows results for \emph{ScaDLES} and conventional DDL using device stream-rates sampled from $\mathit{S_{1}}$ that converges $3.33\times$ and $1.92\times$ faster in \emph{ScaDLES}.
 Conventional DDL converged with higher final accuracy in $\mathit{S_{2}}$ due to large batches used for training by \emph{ScaDLES} with this distribution; about $4.5$K in \emph{ScaDLES} compared to only $1$K in DDL.
 Linearly scaling the learning rate at batches this large did not significantly improve \emph{ScaDLES}' generalization performance.
 Devices sampled from $\mathit{S_{1}'}$ achieved around $3.6\times$ and $4\times$ speedup with \emph{ScaDLES} while still achieving higher final accuracy.
 Using larger batches and linear scaling proved to be beneficial in this case.
 Lastly, Fig. \ref{uniform_s2dash} uses $\mathit{S_{2}'}$ distribution where ResNet152 performs similarly for both \emph{ScaDLES} and DDL, while VGG19 performs better with our approach.
-Based on the streaming-rate distributions, \emph{ScaDLES} achieved same or better accuracy than conventional DDL when the mean stream-rate or the number of training devices is low/medium.
-If the mean stream-rate or the number of participating devices is very high, \emph{ScaDLES} observed some accuracy drop on account of generalization gap due to large batch training.